-ARRIS SB8200 Vs. Motorola MB8600
+ARRIS SB8200 Vs. Motorola MB8600 Vs. Netgear CM1000 Review

 |Gig Ethernet Ports

-Speaking of LED’s, many existing lower end modems have very bright LED lights and when your lights are off at night, it can look like an alien craft landed in your living room.
-However both of these modems address that issue and have soft lights so they do not light up your entire living space like the 4th of July.
+Speaking of LED’s, many existing lower end modems have very bright LED lights, and when your lights are off at night, it can look like an alien craft landed in your living room.
+However, both of these modems address that issue and have soft lights, so they do not light up your entire living space like the 4th of July.
 This is important if you sleep in the same room as your modem.

 Both modems have Active Queue Management(AQM), which accelerates internet browsing page loads, online gaming, and live video conferencing.
 This takes place in the background and does not require user involvement.

 Another similarity here.
 Both devices use the Broadcom BCM3390 chipset which is a strong point for the ARRIS and Motorola DOCSIS 3.1 modem.
-The alternative being the puma 6 chipset which has been deemed a “bad modem”.
+The alternative being the puma 6 chipset which has been deemed a “bad modem.”
 Do not buy any modem containing the Puma 6 chipset.
-It is flawed and it is susceptible to DoS attacks and other hacks.
+It is flawed, and it is susceptible to DoS attacks and other hacks.
 And the most troublesome problem is the random spikes of latency causing your internet speeds to come to a crawl.

-The major difference is the number of ports on the back of the Motorola MB8600 vs the ARRIS SB8200.
+The major difference is the number of ports on the back of the Motorola MB8600 vs. the ARRIS SB8200.
 We’ll explain that in a minute as it is the big separator.
-Not only does the MB8600 have 2 more ports, it also contains a physical power button and more LED lights, of course making it bigger in physical size and weight.
+Not only does the MB8600 have two more ports, it also contains a physical power button and more LED lights, of course making it bigger in physical size and weight.
 While it is bigger, people tend to like the design more and it even operates at a cooler temperature.
 But that does not leave the SB8200 at a loss on all fronts.
-While it has less ports, runs hotter, and is smaller in size, it has more internal memory and some people prefer a smaller white modem.
+While it has fewer ports, runs hotter, and is smaller in size, it has more internal memory and some people prefer a smaller white modem.

 10/100/1000 Gig Ethernet Ports